Telling the difference between the different types of solar panels isn’t as difficult as you think.

 Compared to the monocrystalline panel, polycrystalline solar panels are a recent development that is becoming popular daily.

-Polycrystalline panels are affected by warmer temperatures a great deal which gives them a shorter life span and puts their efficiency at about 15%.
+Polycrystalline panels are greatly affected by warmer temperatures, which shortens their life span and reduces their efficiency to about 15%.

 One of the most recent developments in the world of solar panels is the thin-film solar panel.

-This type of solar panel is unlike the different types of solar panels seen so far.
+This type of solar panel is unlike the different solar panels seen so far.

 The thin-film solar panels are not always made of silicon.

-As a matter of fact, thin-film solar panels can be made from a variety of materials like; cadmium telluride (CdTe), amorphous silicon ( the A-Si here uses a non-crystalline type of silicon), and Copper Indium Gallium Selenide (CIGS).
+In fact, thin-film solar panels can be made from a variety of materials, such as cadmium telluride (CdTe), amorphous silicon ( the A-Si here uses a non-crystalline type of silicon), and Copper Indium Gallium Selenide (CIGS).

 The cells of the thin-film solar panels are created by positioning the major material between thin layers of conductive material.
 After this, a glass sheet is placed on top for protection.